BA in History

 Honors in the Major

-Senior History majors possessing the requisite grade point average (at least 3.0 in all courses, and at least 3.5 in all history courses) can choose to complete the History Department’s Honors in the Major by enrolling in CAS HI 401/402, a two-semester seminar that will guide students through the research and writing of an honors thesis.
+Senior History majors possessing the requisite grade point average (at least 3.0 in all courses, and at least 3.5 in all history courses) can choose to complete the History Department’s Honors in the Major by enrolling in CAS HI 401/402, a two-term seminar that will guide students through the research and writing of an honors thesis.
 Over the course of the academic year, students will work with both a specialized advisor in their field and the instructor of CAS HI 401/402, who will collectively assess the individual student’s work.
 The ultimate goal will be the production of a 45–60-page honors thesis on a subject of the student’s choice, grounded in primary research.

 Double Majoring in History and Other Disciplines